d-oliveros/isomorphine/README.md

   config: [func emptyFunction] // This method does nothing in the server
   router: [func] // this is the RPC API router that must be mounted in your app }

+// /models/User/create.js and /models/User/delete.js are not actually being
+// required in the browser, so don't worry about browser-incompatible modules
 ```

 You can use this fictitious `User` model in the browser by doing this, for example: